 Hobbs even explained to an audience of about 150 people that the state has a set, year-long process of meetings and public input if a school system closes a school, and that just isn't the case with Eastwood.

-"'A school is not closing'—it's all semantics," Foot said.
+"'" Foot said.
 "Mr. Hobbs acts as though none of the 60,000 people of Dundalk can read, write or speak."

 Foot believes the idea to merge the schools could have been approached much more positively, with an open and transparent process to genuinely gather community input before presenting options to the community at large.